mjavason/Automated-Salary-Payment-API/README.md

    npm install
    ```

-4. Set up the environment variables by creating a `.env` file in the root directory.
-Refer to the "Environment Variables" section below for details.
+4. Create a `.env` file in the root directory and set up the necessary environment variables (see the sample `.env` file below).

 5. Build the TypeScript code: